 Volunteers are our main force removing invasive plant brutes and planting and caring for widlife beneficial native plants such as Pickleweed, Gum Plant, and Ambrosia.
 Additional activites include removing litter, native seed collection, plant propagation in the nursery, shoreline rebuilding, and community led wildlife studies.

-Moderate-high, volunteers must be comfortable shoveling, lifting, crouching, and standing on and off for the duration of the program with little protection from the elements.
+Moderate-strenuous.
+Volunteers must be comfortable shoveling, lifting, crouching, and standing on and off for the duration of the program with little protection from the elements.
 Comfortable getting muddy and wet and working in potentially adverse conditions.

 Good fit for: